imbacraft/dusk.nvim/README.md

 - No option for running all tests in test resource folders
 - No support for editing many projects in the same neovim instance.
 Right now for each project you should open new neovim instance.
 - Referenced external libraries not available in file explorer tree
-- Refactoring of java packages and filenames not supported

 ## Java Multiple Runtimes